HIPAA Privacy Notice

 - Research.
 Under certain circumstances, the Plan may use and disclose your PHI for medical research purposes.

 - National Security, Intelligence Activities, and Protective Services.
-The Plan may release your PHI to authorized federal officials: (1) for intelligence, counterintelligence, and other national security activities authorized by law and (2) to enable them to provide protection to the members of the U.S. government or foreign heads of state, or to conduct special investigations.
+The Plan may release your PHI to authorized federal officials: (1) for intelligence, counterintelligence, and other national security activities authorized by law and (2) to enable them to provide protection to the members of the U.S. government or foreign heads of state or to conduct special investigations.

 - Organ and Tissue Donation.
 If you are an organ donor, the Plan may release medical information to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank to facilitate organ or tissue donation and transplantation.

-- Coroners, Medical Examiners, and Funerals Directors.
+- Coroners, Medical Examiners, and Funeral Directors.
 The Plan may release your PHI to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or to determine the cause of death.
 The Plan may also release your PHI to a funeral director, as necessary, to carry out his/her duty.

 Your Rights Regarding Health Information About You